Looking forward to 2018-19

 Phase 1 of MicroSociety

 September thru mid-November is Academy time.
-Your student’s homeroom teacher has been teaching the basic concepts that are the foundation of our MicroSociety program.
+Your student’s homeroom teacher will be teaching the basic concepts that are the foundation of our MicroSociety program.
 Students learn general information about MicroSociety, and more specific concepts related to community, citizenship, government, economics, banking, and financial literacy.

 MicroSociety Phase II